goh-joshua/tp/docs/UserGuide.md

    - Limitation rationale: The 50-character limit covers all major sports names and disciplines while preventing extremely long entries that could affect display formatting and system performance.
 - `AGE`: Age (positive integers only, ranging from 1 to 99)
    - Limitation rationale: Covers the realistic age range for professional athletes across all sports.
-- `ORG_NAME`: Organization name (spaces allowed, case-insensitive; accepts alphabetic characters, hyphens, and apostrophes; must start with a letter; maximum of 50 characters)
+- `ORG_NAME`: Name of the organization (spaces allowed, case-insensitive; accepts alphanumeric characters, hyphens, apostrophes, and ampersands; must start with a alphanumeric character; maximum of 50 characters, including spaces)
-   - Character restrictions: Only letters, hyphens (-), and apostrophes (') are allowed to accommodate legitimate organization names like "McDonald's" or "Hewlett-Packard" while preventing special characters that could cause display or data processing issues.
+   - Character restrictions: Only alphanumeric characters, hyphens (-), apostrophes ('), and ampersands (&) are allowed to accommodate legitimate organization names like "McDonald's" or "Hewlett-Packard" while preventing special characters that could cause display or data processing issues.
    - Limitation rationale: The 50-character limit accommodates most organization names, including full legal names and brand names, while preventing extremely long entries that could affect display formatting and system performance.
 - `PHONE`: Phone number (8-digit Singapore phone number only)
    - Regional requirement: Singapore uses 8-digit phone numbers for both mobile and landline services.
 This validation ensures data consistency for local operations.